ThibChss/turbo_toastifier/README.md

 - When a visible message disappears, the next queued message will automatically appear
 - This is useful for preventing screen clutter when many notifications are triggered

-If `max_messages` is not specified, all messages will be visible (default behavior).
+If `limit` is not specified, all messages will be visible (default behavior).

 ### 2. Import the stylesheet